Home biogas cheat sheet downloads banner ad.

 Dry and Wet Anaerobic Digestion Processes Compared and Contrasted

-In Dry AD processes the handling of the substrate is by mechanical handling (front-end shovels etc) in batches, whereas in Wet AD systems the substrate (containing solid fibres and dissolved organic chemicals) is pumped.
-All common Wet AD processes are continuous, and in contrast to Dry AD are not normally batch processes.
-The exception to this for Dry AD are the proprietary systems such as Dranco, Kompogas and Linde which are generally classed as continuous plug-flow type reactors.
+In Dry AD processes, the substrate is moved through the process by mechanical handling (front-end shovels, etc.) in batches, whereas in Wet AD systems, the substrate (containing solid fibres and dissolved organic chemicals) is pumped.
+All common Wet AD processes are continuous, in contrast to Dry AD are not normally batch processes.

-During Dry AD a portion of the liquid digestate from the previous batch is recirculated, which when applied to the incoming pile of Dry AD substrate, soaks in.
-The digestate contains anaerobic organisms which seed the biomass.
-Seeding accelerates decomposition through the action of methanogenic organisms, resulting in the production of biogas.
+During Dry AD, a portion of the liquid digestate from the previous batch is recirculated, which, when applied to the incoming pile of Dry AD substrate, soaks in.

-Many Dry AD systems are similar in design to in-vessel composting plants, but instead of there being an ample warm air-supply to encourage aerobic composting, there is no air oxygen provided, and the Dry AD vessel is sealed from air-ingress throughout the process.
+Many Dry AD systems are similar in design to in-vessel composting plants, but instead of there being an ample warm air supply to encourage aerobic composting, there is no air oxygen provided, and the Dry AD vessel is sealed from air-ingress throughout the process.

 Dry AD Example